 - retention in HIV care.

-Module 3: Antiretroviral Therapy is designed to help providers apply evidence-based ART for persons with HIV.
+Module 3: Antiretroviral Therapy is designed to help providers apply evidence-based strategies in managing ART for persons with HIV.
 It includes the following sections:

 - antiretroviral medications and initial therapy;